Dr Victoria Swale

 I set up the weekly clinicopathological conference at the Royal Free in 2004, and run weekly dermatopathology teaching there.

 My NHS clinics are at the Royal Free Hospital (Hampstead).
-I see private patients at the Platinum Medical Centre, Wellington Hospital (St John's Wood), The London Clinic (near Harley Street), at Spire Bushey Diagnostic Centre, and at the Royal Free Hospital.
+I see private patients at the Platinum Medical Centre, part of the Wellington Hospital (St John's Wood), The London Clinic (near Harley Street), at OneWelbeck in Central London and by arrangement the Royal Free Hospital.

 I have three daughters, the oldest of whom had severe eczema for several years.
 In addition to my training in the eczema clinics at The Royal London Hospital and The Royal Free Hospital, I have first hand experience as a parent of this distressing skin condition.

-I believe in communicating clearly with patients and that the best outcomes are achieved when they fully understand their condition and are actively involved in the their treatment.
+I believe in communicating clearly with patients and that the best outcomes are achieved when they fully understand their condition and are actively involved in their treatment choices.

 I have worked as a Dermatologist since 1996, and started my Consultant (Specialist) post at The Royal Free Hospital in 2004.
 As part of my 8 years of training in clinical dermatology and dermatological surgery, I undertook a Doctor of Medicine higher degree, gaining my MD at the University of London in 2004.